Cut Some Rug / Castle Rock

 "Cut Some Rug" / "Castle Rock" is a double A-side single by English indie rock band the Bluetones, released as the third single from their 1996 debut album, Expecting to Fly.
 The single reached number seven on the UK Singles Chart.
-Both tracks were also included on the band's 2006 compilation, A Rough Outline: The Singles & B-Sides 95 - 03.
+Both tracks were included on the band's 2006 compilation, A Rough Outline: The Singles & B-Sides 95 – 03.